AlertaDengue/PySUS/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySUS's documentation!
+Welcome to PySUS documentation!
 =================================

-PySUS is a library which is a collection of helper codes for people which need to analyze data from SUS (Brazilian Universal Health System).
+PySUS is a collection of helper codes to download & analyze data from `DATASUS <https://datasus.saude.gov.br/>`_ (Brazilian Universal Health System).
 Contributions are welcome!

 Contents:

 .. toctree::
    :maxdepth: 2

-   Data Sources <data-sources>
+   Data Sources <databases/data-sources>
-   Tutorials <tutorials>
+   Tutorials <tutorials/tutorials>
-   Loading SINAN data <SINAN.ipynb>
-   Loading SIM data <SIM.ipynb>
-   Loading SIA data <Analyzing SIA.ipynb>
-   LOADING PNI data <PNI.ipynb>
-   Analyzing Dengue data <Dengue.ipynb>
-   Analyzing Chikungunya data <Chikungunya.ipynb>
-   Analyzing Zika data <Zika.ipynb>
-   Downloading COVID data from ESUS <ESUS.ipynb>
-   Downloading Infogripe data <Infogripe.ipynb>
-   Downloading Infodengue data <Infodengue.ipynb>
-   Getting Official Statistics <IBGE_data.ipynb>

 Indices and tables